• Pinterest

 Farmhouse in Early January

 If you are interested in learning more about the history of and the process of downsizing the farmhouse, I wrote a series of posts called Thyme to Let Go.
-You can find them here: Thyme to Let Go & How I Downsized My Family Homestead Part 7
+You can find them here: Downsizing The Family Homestead

 In the picture below, I used a bundle of faux pansies and assorted greenery and flipped how I had the items displayed on the tabletop.